 What to Serve with Peanut Stew:

-Serve this stew as is, or with a spoonful of white or brown rice.
-If you’re craving something ultra hearty, I recommend adding the grains.
+If you’re craving something ultra hearty, I recommend adding a starch.
 However if you’re simply in the mood for cozy without extra flair, enjoy as is!
 I personally love serving it alongside a crisp salad for brightness and crunch.
-For example, this Blueberry Kale Caesar (minus the chickpeas) or this 10-Minute Brussels Salad.
-For garnish, I suggest fresh parsley and crushed peanuts.

 Regardless, you’ll be enjoying an easy and comforting meal that comes together in ONE PAN.
 And, one that’s brimming with heart-healthy fats, fiber, and essential micronutrients.
 Now that’s a weeknight win.